unahouExosite/docs/murano/get-started/products/pythonsim/README.md

 ---

 # SIMULATE A DEVICE USING A PYTHON SCRIPT
 **NOTE: This is a technical tutorial.
 You’ll need some familiarity with your operating system's terminal.
 In order to complete this tutorial you will need python installed on your system.
-If you haven’t used Python before, download and install it here: [https://www.python.org](https://www.python.org/)**
+If you haven’t used Python before, download and install it here: <a href="https://www.python.org" target="_blank">https://www.python.org/</a>**

 In this tutorial, we'll simulate a device based on the "Connected Lightbulb Example" and see data on your dashboard.

 # STEP 1: ADD EXAMPLE PRODUCT AND DEVICE

-If you haven’t already, [CREATE A PRODUCT](http://exosite.io/business/products) using the connected lightbulb example:
+If you haven’t already, create a product using the connected lightbulb example here:
+<a href="http://exosite.io/business/products" target="_blank">http://exosite.io/business/products</a>

 ![Add product button](assets/add_new_product.png )
 ![Create product for python device simulator](assets/create_product_python_simulator.png)